-In recent times, Bulgaria has lagged way behind other Eastern European countries like Turkey and the Czech Republic when it comes to investing in top end courses for visiting golfers.
-Well that is about to change very soon, thanks in no small measure to Gary Player, one of the global golfing greats.
+In the recent past, Bulgaria lagged way behind other Central and Eastern European countries like the Czech Republic and Turkey when it came to investing in top end courses for visiting golfers.
+Well that all changed early in the new millennium, thanks in no small measure to Gary Player, one of the global golfing greats.

-Approached by the Bulgarian Golf Association’s President, Krassimir Guergov to help popularise the game in his country, the Black Knight has taken to the task with gusto, putting his name to a couple of major projects to the north east of Varna, on the edge of the Black Sea, near the town of Balchik.
+Approached by the Bulgarian Golf Association’s President, Krassimir Guergov to help popularise the game in his country, the Black Knight took to the task with gusto, putting his name to a couple of major projects to the north east of Varna, on the edge of the Black Sea, next to the small town of Balchik.

-BlackSeaRama co-hosted the 5th Bulgarian Open Amateur Championship in 2009, sharing the tournament with another new venture, the Ian Woosnam-designed course at the Lighthouse Golf Resort, so it’s easy to see why many think the future of golf in this part of the world looks very bright indeed.
+BlackSeaRama co-hosted the 5th Bulgarian Open Amateur Championship in 2009, sharing the tournament with another neighbouring new venture, the Ian Woosnam-designed course at the Lighthouse Golf Resort, so it’s easy to see why the future of golf in this part of the world looks very bright indeed.